-Seventy-eight years ago, in the final days of World War II in Europe, Czech citizens and members of its resistance launched a final assault against the Nazis.
-The Prague Uprising lasted for five days and came to represent a symbol of Czech resistance in World War II.
+Seventy-nine years ago, in the final days of World War II in Europe, Czech citizens and members of its resistance launched a final assault against the Nazis.

 Czech police officers burst into the radio station at Vinohradská Street and battled with the SS soldiers who were already occupying the building.